BULL RUN, VA

 Jackson been inclined to retreat by that route he could have

-struck the road far in advance of Ricketts before that officer
+struck the road far in advance of Ricketts before that

 could have reached a point to intercept him, But Jackson had